 Current changes at Zander Press that impact The Brillion News tend to focus on ever-improving computer technology.

 The Brillion News’ layout is no longer done by hand as it had been throughout the past century.
 Metal type made way for galleys of type to be printed out and pasted onto layout sheets, which were then shot into negative form, stripped into place, burned onto a plate and printed; which then gave way to the paper of today, which is done entirely on computers by one person using Adobe InDesign Software.
 This software replaced Quark XPress, which was used until 2009.
-Articles for layout are emailed or saved onto a server by the current editor, Andrew Pantzlaff or the reporter, Ed Byrne, or emailed from various other sources.
+Articles for layout are emailed or saved onto a server by reporters or emailed from various other sources.

 Photography that is incorporated into the layout has transformed over the years as well, with film-based photography giving way to memory cards and digital photography in the mid-2000s, as well as computerized editing software like Photoshop.
 For the first few decades, there were no local photos printed at all in the newspaper.
 From there, photos of local events would appear sporadically, with just one or two gracing the pages of The Brillion News in the mid-1900s.
 The first local color photo to appear in the paper was published on the front page in 1984, and featured a team photo of the Brillion High School state-qualifying girls’ basketball team.
 As photography methods improved and became more efficient and affordable from the late 1960s onward, the frequency of photos appearing within the pages of the news steadily increased, especially as pictures became digitalized at the turn of the 21st century.
 Color photos are now standard practice every week on the front page and throughout the paper, and often there as many as 50 – and sometimes far more – photos of local events printed each week.

 In finishing the weekly layout, these numerous articles and pictures are then formatted for the paper and the entire paper is designed on the computer by Darcy Zander-Feinauer, great-granddaughter of Otto Zander.
 Articles are proofread by Lisa Sprangers, the receptionist and proofreader for Zander Press.
-Once the paper has been given the OK and all the corrections (that we’re aware of!) are made, a PDF file is created and then sent to be printed in Waupaca via the internet.
-Print N Press then delivers the paper mid-afternoon on Wednesdays for distribution to the 1,334 subscribers plus the hundreds of papers that are sold on news stands.
+Once the paper has been given the OK and all the corrections (that we’re aware of!) are made, a PDF file is created and then sent via the internet to be printed by Christensen Printing and Publishing LLC in Shawano.
+The paper is delivered paper mid-afternoon on Wednesdays for distribution for subscribers plus the hundreds of papers that are sold on news stands.

-The current look of The Brillion News can be attributed to the vision of the current editor, Andrew Pantzlaff, who decided to update the look to reflect the current trends in newspaper layout.
-Pantzlaff became the editor in April of 2010 – the latest hire among a list of roughly 30 employed editors and reporters to work for The Brillion News in its 12-
+The current look of The Brillion News can be attributed to the vision of former editor, Andrew Pantzlaff, who decided to update the look to reflect the current trends in newspaper layout.
+Pantzlaff became the editor in April of 2010 – joining a list of roughly 30 employed editors and reporters to work for The Brillion News in its 12-decade history.

 The Brillion News launched an official Facebook page in 2010.
-From there, in 2011, www.mybrillionnews.com was unveiled by Pantzlaff with its first ongoing online coverage of the local news.
-The website expanded the reach of the The Brillion News’ articles, both in potential audience and immediacy, with readers being able to read content on computers and smart phones at anytime from anywhere.
-In the past two years, www.mybrillionnews.com is one of the top award-winning news websites for a weekly newspaper in the state.
+From there, in 2011, www.mybrillionnews.com was unveiled by Pantzlaff with its first online coverage of the local news.
+The website expanded the reach of the The Brillion News’ articles, both in potential audience and immediacy, with readers being able to read content on computers, smart phones and tablets at anytime from anywhere.
+The website, formerly www.mybrillionnews.com and currently www.thebrillionnews.com, is one of the top award-winning news websites for a weekly newspaper in the state.
 With the website, breaking news stories are also shared with viewers moments after they happen as opposed to waiting for the next week’s issue to be printed.
 Periodic videos, photo galleries, the ability for readers to leave public comments and more have made Brillion’s online new venture a unique supplement to its traditional printed newspaper.
-To date, the most-read article in the history of www.mybrillionnews.com is “So Many Tears,” the bittersweet account of the mother of Brillion’s 2013 New Year’s Baby, who passed away days after giving birth to her daughter Marina.
-The story has been viewed roughly 8,000 times.

 Looking back, as the newspaper celebrated its 100th anniversary in 1994, a special article printed then ended in rather prophetic fashion, predicting some of the changes that were to come: